 Substances that might migrate to the specific type of food need to be recognised in this step.
-The HACCP review needs to be done annually and in case of changes or new information and technologies.
+This needs to be reviewed regularly and in case of changes or new information and technologies.

 Example: Cookie packaging to showcase the complexity for decision making if an material or article is a food contact material (FCM) or not